Actions

 Dan Heng jolted awake.

-Not having the energy to change back he just let's himself fall back onto the mattress, letting out a shaking exhale, before shifting to his side and curling in on himself, hugging part of his tail, while the rest of it wrapped tightly around him.
+Not having the energy to shift back, he just let himself fall onto the mattress, exhaling shakingly, before moving into a curled up position on his side and hugging part of his tail, while wrapping the rest of it tightly around himself.

-Yet no matter how many times he told himself that, the phantom pains from his dream wouldn't leave.
+Yet no matter how many times he told himself that, the phantom pains wouldn't leave.

 "Dan Heng?"